-An "apostille" is an authentication issued to documents for use in countries that participate in the Hague Convention of 1961.
-A list of countries that accept apostilles is provided by the US State Department.
+An "apostille" is an authentication issued to documents for use in countries that participate in the Hague Convention of October 5,1961.

-If the country of intended use does not participate in the Hague Convention, documents being sent to that country can be "certified".
+If the country of intended use does not participate in the Hague Convention, documents being sent to that country may obtain a Certificate of Authentication.

 We are proud to announce the launch of our new Apostille/Certificate format, effective May 15, 2019.
 This new format will be a single page tri-ligual Apostille/Certificate with a black and white Washington State Seal.
 We will continue to affix the Apostille/Certificate to the approved documents with our security corner.

 You may view samples of the new format.
 If you have any questions please contact [email protected].

 Certificates are not valid for use anywhere within the United States of America, its territories or possessions.